 Real Estate Agent Fees: Who Pays the Bill?

 Real estate agent fees are how most agents are paid for the homes they sell.
 These commissions can vary from state to state and among brokerages.
-But in real estate, who is responsible for paying the commission—the buyer or the seller?
+But who pays the commission in real estate—the buyer or the seller?

 Who Pays the Commission of the Real Estate Agent?

 If you’re buying a home, you’re probably off the hook for paying the commission of the real estate agents.
 The home seller usually picks up this payment.
-Typically, the fee is paid by the seller at the settlement table, where the fee is subtracted from the proceeds of the home sale.
+Typically, the seller pays the fee at the settlement table, where the cost is subtracted from the home sale proceeds.

-The agent fee is typically paid by the seller to the listing broker who, in turn, shares part of it with the agent who brings a buyer to the table, explains Adam Reliantra, a real estate agent in West Toluca Lake, CA.
+Typically, the seller pays the agent fee to the listing broker, who, in turn, shares part of it with the agent who brings a buyer to the table, explains Adam Reliantra, a real estate agent.

 Setting the Listing Price